 A wide variety of creatures produce light.
 These creatures include some types of animals, dinoflagellates, mushrooms, and bacteria.
 Most bioluminescent organisms live in the deep ocean, but some live in shallow water or on land.

 Bioluminescence creates a cold light that is accompanied by very little heat.
 The process used to produce the light is complex and not completely understood.
-Researchers have suggested that some bioluminescent organisms might one day be useful to humans.
+Researchers have suggested that some organisms that produce light might one day be useful to humans.

-In this article, I describe light production in nine organisms (or types of organisms), which are listed below.
+In this article, I describe light production in nine types of organisms, which are listed below.
 I also include some additional facts about each organism or group.

 - flashlight fish

 - firefly squid

 - Comb jellies or ctenophores

 Heterocarpus ensifer is a shrimp that lives in the deep ocean.
 Many aspects of its biology are poorly understood, including the role of its bioluminescence.

 Bioluminescent organisms–or at least the ones that have been discovered–contain a pigment molecule with the general name of luciferin.
 Different varieties of luciferin exist.
 A chemical reaction between luciferin and oxygen releases energy in the form of light.
 In most bioluminescent organisms, an enzyme called luciferase triggers the reaction.
 The word luciferin comes from the Latin word lucifer, which means “light bearer”.

 The different kinds of luciferin have a different chemical structure.
 Examples of the substance include firefly luciferin, the dinoflagellate version, and the bacterial one.
 Vargulin is a type of luciferin found in the midshipman fish, which lives in deep water.
 Coelenterazine is the type found in some fish and invertebrates.